robograph-project/.github/profile/README.md

 The best way to get started is to head over to [the docs repository](https://github.com/robograph-project/docs) and [join the discussion](https://github.com/orgs/robograph-project/discussions).

-This projlect is early days and we're looking for community input to help figure out priorities.
+This project is early days and we're looking for community input to help figure out priorities.